MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-wildfly-on-azure-kubernetes-service.md

 ## Before you start

-If any of the pre-migration requirements can't be met, see the companion migration guides:
+If you can't meet any of the pre-migration requirements, see the companion migration guide:

 * [Migrate WebLogic applications to Azure Virtual Machines](migrate-weblogic-to-virtual-machines.md)